GradleUp/gratatouille/README.md

 ## Features

-### Pure functions
+### Functional programming style

-Your task code is a side-effect-free function, making it easier to [parallelize](#parallel-task-execution-by-default) and reason about.
+Your code is modeled as functions taking inputs and generating outputs.

+No need for stateful properties or classes.
 Nullable parameters are generated as optional task properties.
 Calls to `Provider.get()` or `Provider.orNull` are automated.

 ### Built-in kotlinx.serialization support